ButbkaDrug/butbkadrug.github.io/content/posts/romans-2-1-11.md

 We should let God to change our hearts, change our way of thinking, and those changes will reflect on the outside.
 And we would not have to force ourselves to do the right thing.
 We will have very little or no desire to do the bad things.

-We are definitely not called to be Hippocrates.
  Moral standards do not save or change people.
 Following rules do not save or change people.
 Doing good works do not save people and not nesseserly change people.
 Faith in Jesus Christ saves people.
 Repentance and being born again that's what changes people.
 Love that what changes people.

 <!--NOTE: FOR THE NEXT WEEK.
 TIME IS UP. -->